urbit/operators.urbit.org/content/manual/running/hosting.md

 #### Finish server configuration

-Once you've either uploaded your pier or uploaded your key file as the case may be, you can connect to your server (replacing `riclen-tinlyr` with your Host):
+Once you've either uploaded your pier or uploaded your key file as the case may be, you can connect to your server:

 ```bash {% copy=true %}
 ssh riclen-tinlyr